armand-sauzay/blog-posts/how-fair-are-your-machine-learning-models/README.md

 Now that we have a bit of context on the problem, let's get into the math (Section 1) and the code (Sections 2 and 3)to be able to evaluate and address unfairness issues:

-1. The Mathematical Concepts Behind Fairness
+1. A few fairness concepts
 2. Evaluating Data Biases
 3. Evaluating and Correcting Model Biases with Fairlearn

     a.
 Evaluating bias

     b.
 Correcting bias